 Consolidating private loans into a private consolidation loan may be a good idea if you get a better deal.

-Like federal consolidation loans, private consolidation loans combine your existing private student loans into one larger loan – you are replacing your original private student loans with this new loan.
-You will have a single monthly payment for your new private consolidation loan, which may be simpler.
+Private consolidation loans combine multiple existing private student loans into one larger loan – you are replacing your original private student loans with this new loan.
+You will have a single monthly payment for your new private consolidation loan, which may be simpler to keep track of.
 Private student lenders may offer an interest rate reduction for creditworthy borrowers seeking to consolidate their private student loans.
 This can save you money over the lifetime of your loan.

-Just like private education loans, private consolidation loans often have variable interest rates – meaning your interest rate can change over the life of the loan – the interest rate you are offered depends on your credit score.
-The amount of time you have to repay the loan can vary from 10 to 25 years depending on the lender and the amount of the loans being consolidated.
-Read the fine print – your consolidated loan may not have the same terms as your original loans.
+Private consolidation loans may have variable interest rates – meaning your interest rate can go up and down over the life of the loan.
+The interest rate offered by the lender will depend on your credit score.
+The repayment term, or maximum number of years you have to repay the loan, can vary from 10 to 25 years depending on the lender and the total amount of the loans being consolidated.